DonnyRZ/Curators-Vault/README.md

 [![GitHub issues](https://img.shields.io/github/issues/DonnyRZ/Curators-Vault)](https://github.com/DonnyRZ/Curators-Vault/issues)
 [![GitHub stars](https://img.shields.io/github/stars/DonnyRZ/Curators-Vault)](https://github.com/DonnyRZ/Curators-Vault/stargazers)

-A desktop application built with Electron and the Gemini CLI to generate MVPs (Minimum Viable Products) from pages, features, and rules.
+A desktop application built with Electron and the Qwen Code to generate MVPs (Minimum Viable Products) from pages, features, and rules.

 Repository: https://github.com/DonnyRZ/Curators-Vault

 ## Overview

 The Curator's Vault MVP Generator is a tool that streamlines the process of turning design pages into functional web applications.
-By leveraging the power of the Gemini CLI for AI-driven code generation, this application allows users to:
+By leveraging the power of the Qwen Code for AI-driven code generation, this application allows users to:

 1. Define a project workspace
 2. Create and manage application pages